gaambo/website-crawler-tool/README.md

 - `headings.csv`: Lists all pages with skipped heading levels.
 - `images.csv`: Lists all pages with images that have missing or empty `alt` attributes.
+- `redirects.csv`: Lists all URLs that redirect with initial status codes and final destinations.
 - `errors.csv`: Lists all URLs that could not be crawled due to network or HTTP errors.

 > **Note:** Use the check key (e.g., `headings`, `images`) in the `--checks` CLI flag and to identify output files.